-Results and Description Performance • Measures 3.2.4 Achieve recognition as a science and technology provider in Nuclear Nonproliferation/Counterproliferation and Critical Infrastructure Protection/National Defense.
+Results and Description Performance Measures Achieve recognition as a science and technology provider in Nuclear 3.2.4 Nonproliferation/Counterproliferation and Critical Infrastructure Protection/National Defense.
 Success will be measured by engaging current and potential National and Homeland Security customers to ensure awareness and understanding of INL's capabilities to support their missions.
 Examples of success may include customers coming to INL, their inviting INL to participate in conferences/ workshops, recognition of INL technical leaders in the scientific/technical community via publications in relevant journals, conference hosting and/or chairing/co-chairing activities, and recognition of science-based solutions or other technical support that delivers impact to their mission.
-3.3 Science & Technology Capabilities Supporting the Principal Missions 3.3.1 Demonstrate progress toward establishing world-class research, development and demonstration capabilities in advanced clean energy systems which integrate nuclear energy and support NE and NS missions.
-Leverage resources of vendors, end-users, and other sponsors to establish and implement these capabilities.
-Focus includes - Progress toward development and demonstration of capabilities to conduct research, development, testing, integration and analyses/evaluations of advanced clean energy technologies and systems.
-Progress toward the design, test, and demonstration of integrated systems and controls for hybrid energy systems.
-3.4 Workforce Capabilities that Enable Principal Missions
+3.3 3.3.1 Science & Technology Capabilities Supporting the Principal Missions Demonstrate progress toward establishing world-class research, development 3.3.1 and demonstration capabilities in advanced clean energy systems which integrate nuclear energy and support NE and NS missions.
+Leverage resources of vendors, end-users, and other sponsors to establish and implement these capabilities. end-users, and other sponsors to establish and implement these capabilities.
+Progress toward deployment and demonstration of reconfigurable test bed facilities supporting clean energy systems Progress toward the test and demonstration of integrated systems and controls for hybrid energy systems Progress toward improving the management of energy/water and critical/strategic materials to advance clean energy systems.
+Execute FY 2012 capability development activities consistent with the Hybrid Energy Systems Testing & Demonstration (HYTEST) Implementation Plan.